emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/README.md

 # Introduction:
-Path planning in self-driving cars
-This is the general view of self-driving autonomous system integration :
+The diagram below show a  general view of self-driving autonomous system integration:

-The blocks inside the container are the parts of the path planning procedure;
+The blocks inside the container are the parts of the path planning:

+![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/image2.png)

-Prediction:
+## Prediction:
 We predict situations in over environment in order to get you to the destination safely and efficiently.
 For this project I had to build collision detection, that predicts a possible collision with two cars.

-![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/image2.png)

-Behavior planner takes input :
+## Behavior planner takes input :
 •	map of the world,
 •	route to the destination
 •	prediction about what static and dynamic obstacles are likely to do